How To Create Transfer Tape Labels. Amazing DIY!

 13 – Place on your canister.
 Make sure it’s centered and positioned where you want it.
 You will have a minute to adjust the label before it adheres permanently to the canister.

 14 – Done!
 Let it dry for at least an hour before touching it.

 You might mess up the first time, but don’t let that stop you!
 They really are easy to make.

 You can use these transfer tape labels on so many things around your home.

 You can decide how dark or light you want the labels to be.
 It all depends on how you print them.

 I tried experimenting with different shades of gray and back.
 I love that you get to decide just how light or dark you make them.
 You can use color too!
 And, if you don’t like the way the label looks, you can easily remove it while it’s wet and start over.

 After playing around and testing some label designs, I finally made one I love!
 I can’t wait to do the rest of them now!
 The nice thing is you can keep making them until they turn out to be just what you want!
-If you make a mistake, just remove it and start over.
+Then, if you make a mistake, remove it and start over.

 I’m so excited to create more!
 I have so many containers and canisters that need labeling.